nurulismailiah/youtube-api-python/README.md

 Notes
 - You need to put your developer key that you can sign up for from the developers.google.com site.
 - Youtube Data API: https://developers.google.com/youtube/v3

-# Uploading Data to Database in the Cloud